 It is located across the street from soccer fields.

-Here is Google Maps focused on Baker View Christian School.
-Note that if you take Northwest Drive, there is another Waschke Rd which does not connect.
-This is not an issue if you come from the Guide Meridian, as described by the back side (second electronic page) of the Handbill (available in the section about Walk Through Bethlehem flyers.)
+Although this is on Waschke Rd, note that people taking Northwest Ave from South (from most of Bellingham) will drive right past another Waschke Rd which does not connect.
+Avoid that “dead end” road which will not be helpful for finding us.
+This is not an issue if you reach Smith road from another direction, such as coming from the Guide Meridian, as described by the back side (second electronic page) of the Handbill (available in the section about Walk Through Bethlehem flyers.)

 Dressed warmly!
 Most of this event occurs outdoors, on grassy (and, therefore, perhaps a bit dirty/muddy) ground.

 Plan to spend some time enjoying yourself.
 After the brief visit to King Herod's throne, the experience is self-paced.
 Also, refreshments will be provided.

 Double-check the schedule.
 If a year's Walk Through Bethlehem is not yet completed at the time that you're reading this, then come check it out.
 Even better, invite some family and friends to join you.

 Even if you are unable to personally visit this year, please help share the excitement.
 Spread the word.
 Let people know the schedule.

 Here are the flyers that were released for 2018:

 We could use help!
 With over a decade of successful Walk Through Bethlehem events, we've learned where some help can be provided.
 Additional help can improve the end results, and make life easier for some other volunteers.
 Please, come help us!

 We rourtinely have some volunteers that need to be contacted.
 They have expressed interest before, and may not want to miss out, but this project needs someone who has the time to contact the known volunteers.
 We need to check who is available, and whether what role they may be available for.
 This role isn't primarily about recruiting new people who haven't signed up yet.
 Rather, the focus is working with people who have already shown interest.